1001-digital/erc721-extensions/README.md

 The internal `nextToken()` method does not automatically check whether tokens are available but `WithLimitedSupply` provides the `ensureAvailability` modifier that you can attach to your minting function.
 If you implement minting multiple tokens within the same transaction, you should check availability with the `ensureAvailabilityFor(amount)` modifier.

-There are two Contracts that build on this: `LinearlyAssigned`, which adds the option of starting the token tracker from a specific number and `RandomlyAssigned`, wich enables semi random token ID assignments.
+There are two Contracts that build on this: `LinearlyAssigned`, which adds the option of starting the token tracker from a specific number and `RandomlyAssigned`, which enables semi random token ID assignments.

 #### `LinearlyAssigned.sol`
-Instanciate it with the max supply as well as the starting index:
+Instantiate it with the max supply as well as the starting index:

 ```solidity
 contract RareToken is ERC721, LinarlyAssigned {